 The seeds of the quince fruit were commonly used in ancient medicine to treat digestive issues such as constipation and diarrhoea.
 More recent studies have stated that quinces may help reduce constipation and promote regularity as contain excellent qualities.

 Yes, quince may be good for diabetes as it is possible that quince fruit might be a viable source of hypolipidemic agent and that it could be utilised to control hyperlipidemia in diabetic individuals.

 How do you use quince fruit?

 Another quick and easy alternative is to bake or broil the quince.
 Cooked quince can be consumed on its own, spooned over cake or ice cream, combined with yoghurt, or used as a component in other dishes such as cakes and pies.
-Step 1: Peel and core the fruit before slicing or quartering it.

 When can you eat quince?

 The most crucial thing to know about quince is that it cannot be eaten uncooked, unless you want your fruit hard, woody, and astringent.
 When a quince is completely yellow and its seductive smell is already in the air, you know it’s ripe.

 Seek out the fruit that is large, firm, and golden with little or no green.

 To keep wrap quinces in plastic wrap and store in the refrigerator for up to 2 months.
 To get ready, quinces must be cooked first to remove the astringency of the raw variety.
 Remove the peel off the fruit before removing the core with a sharp knife.

 Quince can also be used to treat coughs.
 Some individuals apply quince directly to injuries, swollen and painful joints, nipple discomfort, and gashed or badly wounded fingers as a compress or poultice.